 Richard Jenkins, Private, 65645, Royal Welsh Fusiliers.
 Richard was the son of John Jenkins and Sarah Jenkins.
 His father was from Aberhafesp, but had moved to Widnes to find work just prior to Richard’s birth in 1875.
 Richard married Ann Jane Sheppard in 1899, and the couple set up home at 29, Buxton Street, Seedley, Manchester.
 He enlisted at Manchester into the Royal Welsh Fusiliers, and because of his age was posted to the 7th (Garrison) Battalion, Royal Welsh Fusiliers, which formed in January 1917.
 Just a month later the battalion was dissolved, so Richard was posted to the Western Front, joining the 66th Company, Labour Corps.
 He was wounded whilst at work in the Ypres Salient, at the height of the Passchendaele offensive, and died at his wounds at Vlamertinghe on 6 November 1917, aged 43.
 Richard is buried in Vlamertinghe New Military Cemetery, Belgium.
 He is not commemorated on the Aberhafesp memorial.

 John Maurice Jones, Private, 56991, Welsh Regiment.
 John was the son of David and Jane Jones, of Llwydcoed Mill, Aberhafesp.
-He worked on his fathers farm prior to the war.
-John enlisted at Welshpool into the 3/1st Battalion, Montgomeryshire Yeomanry.
+The family had moved to Penrhiew, Llanwnog just prior to the war and John worked for his father on the farm.
+John enlisted at Welshpool into the 3/1st Battalion, Montgomeryshire Yeomanry on 9 December 1915.
 The battalion was a reserve unit, which was formed at Welshpool in June 1915, before moving to Brecon, and then became attached to the 6th Reserve Cavalry Regiment at the Curragh, Ireland.
 Returning to Britain, in June 1916 the battalion became attached to 3rd Line Groups of Welsh Division at Gobowen and then Oswestry.
-John was drafted to France in the summer of 1917, and was posted to the 13th Battalion, Welsh Regiment, which was at Ypres attached to 114 Brigade, 38th (Welsh) Division.
-He probably joined the battalion following the Divisions assault on the Pilckem Ridge on 31 July 1917.
-The Division remained in the line after the assault, and also took part in the Battle of Langemarck, before the entire Division was moved to positions near Armentieres over the winter.
-After the Germans launched their offensive on the Somme on 21 March 1918, the Division was moved back to the Somme, and took up positions north of Albert, around Aveluy Wood.
+John was then transferred to the 4th (Reserve) Battalion, Welsh Regiment before being drafted to France on 8 August 1916, joining the 10th Battalion, Welsh Regiment, which was attached to 114 Brigade, 38th (Welsh) Division.
+The Division was fresh from its epic assault on Mametz Wood and took over a section of the front at Hébuterne before moving to the Ypres Salient, taking over the Canal Bank sector at Boesinghe.
+The infantry battalions of the Division then began carrying out the normal pattern of rotation in the trenches, four days in the front, four in support and four in reserve, whilst also working on trench improvement, digging new trenches, and also carrying out regular patrols and trench raids.
+John was gassed on 22 July 1917, during the build up to the Divisions assault on Pilckem Ridge and was eventually evacuated back to Britain for treatment.
+He returned to France on 3 April 1918, and was posted to the 13th Battalion, Welsh Regiment, which was attached to 114 Brigade, 38th (Welsh) Division.
+The Division had just taken up positions north of Albert, around Aveluy Wood.
 Several minor offensives were launched over the coming weeks, to gain the high ground overlooking the Ancre valley, then on 21 August 1918 the division launched its assault across the River Ancre, capturing the German strongholds of Thiepval and Pozieres, before beginning their great advance across the old Somme battlefields towards the Hindenburg Line.
-John was wounded at some time during the advance, and was repatriated home, but died of his wounds at the 4th London General Hospital on 17 October 1918, aged 25.
+John was wounded in the head on 1 September during the great advance and was repatriated home aboard the HS Grantully Castle to the 4th London General Hospital.
+He died there of his wounds on 17 October 1918, aged 25.
 His remains were brought home and he was buried in St. Gwynog’s Churchyard, Aberhafesp.

 William Jones, Private, 43853, Royal Welsh Fusiliers.
 William was born on 4 November 1882, the son of Joseph and Elizabeth Jones, of Broombush, Penstrowed, Newtown.
 He married Rosa Jones on 5 May 1909, and the couple resided at Wain, Aberhafesp.
 William worked as a Quarryman prior to the war.
 He enlisted at Newtown into the Royal Welsh Fusiliers on 11 December 1915 and was posted to Kinmel Park for training.
 On 9 November 1916 William embarked for France, joining the 5th Infantry Base Depot, and on 9 November 1916 was posted to the 15th Battalion, Royal Welsh Fusiliers, which was at Ypres attached to 115 Brigade, 38th (Welsh) Division.
 Two weeks later he was transferred to the 2nd Battalion, Royal Welsh Fusiliers, which was on the Somme attached to 19 Brigade, 33rd Division and joined the battalion at Forceville, on 24 November.
 The battalion was resting and rebuilding following its efforts during the Somme offensive and moved via Mericourt for a camp at Vaux-sur-Somme before moving to another camp at Suzanne.
 At the beginning of April, the Division moved north to the Arras sector, and moved into trenches near Boiry-Becquerelle, at Croisilles, facing the Hindenburg Line.
 On 23 April 1917 the 2nd RWF, along with 19 Brigade, took part in assault on the Hindenburg Line, suffering heavy casualties during 24 hours of desperate fighting.
 The battalion moved back into reserve to rest and rebuild, before returning to the line in front of St. Leger on 18 May and the following day took part in another desperate attack.
 Again, the Hindenburg Line defences held, and the Allied assault was beaten off.
 The battalion then had another short break before launching another assault on the Hindenburg Line on 27 May 1917.
 William was posted as wounded and missing during a terrible day of desperate fighting.
 No trace of the 36-year-old was ever found, despite extensive enquiries, so he is recorded as having been killed in action on that date.
 The CWGC erroneously show his date of death as 27 May 1918.
 William is commemorated on the Pozieres Memorial, France.
 He is not commemorated on the Aberhafesp war memorial, but at nearby Mochdre.